-An online marketplace is an electronic platform, like a website, app or internet portal, that overseas businesses use to market and sell their goods and services.
-If customers buy low-value goods from offshore merchants through your website, you operate an online marketplace.
+An online marketplace is an electronic platform, like a website, app or internet portal, that sellers use to market and sell their goods and services.
+If customers buy low value goods from sellers through your website, you operate an online marketplace.

-Operators of non-electronic marketplaces can apply to the Commissioner to register and return GST on behalf of underlying suppliers.
+Operators of non-electronic marketplaces can apply to register and return GST on behalf of underlying sellers.
+Apply by emailing us.

 What an online marketplace is not